floragunncom/search-guard-docs/_docs/kibana_installation.md

 ## Start Kibana

 After you restart Kibana, it will start optimizing and caching browser bundles.
 This process may take a few minutes and cannot be skipped.
-After the plugin is installes and optimized, Kibana will continue to start.
+After the plugin is installed and optimized, Kibana will continue to start.

 ## Upgrading the Search Guard Kibana Plugin